ebenezerowusu/ebenezerowusu/README.md

 ### <div align="center">Passionate Full Stack Engineer 👨‍💻 working with TechOne IT & Digital Solutions 🚀 | Expert in Angular, TypeScript and PHP | Dedicated to Building Innovative Solutions</div>

-- 🔭  I’m currently working on full-stack development projects, primarily using Angular, TypeScript, PHP (with Laravel), and Ruby on Rails
+- 🔭  I’m currently working on full-stack development projects, primarily using Angular, TypeScript, PHP (with Laravel) and Ruby on Rails
 -